 1st Tip – Start learning German in a simple way

 Different languages have varying degrees of difficulty.
-For example, for an English speaker learning a language with very little in common with your native language, like Japanese, may be more challenging and take a bit longer than other languages.
+For example, for an English speaker learning a language with very little in common with your native language, like Japanese, maybe more challenging and take a bit longer than other languages.

 It’s better to start with a language that shares similarities with your own, like structure and grammatical rules.
 It will be a smooth process for English speakers who want to learn German as both are Germanic languages and share a lot in common.

 As the languages have some similarities, picking up the basics along with sentence structure may be easier to grasp.
 Plus, learning German becomes a fun task when you plan a holiday and search for places to visit, hotels, and activities in German.
+Maybe you are a sports enthusiast and decided to race the Ironman Hamburg or the Ironman Frankfurt, and a little German would help you a lot on race day.

 Start simple, with a clear goal, but don’t try to learn all at once.
 Start learning German from English, and when you feel more confident, you can begin studying the German language in German.